-Singer says car crash left him no memory of band he and Jimmy Page are accused of copying
+Led Zeppelin's Robert Plant has told a court a car crash left him no memory of watching an American band he and Jimmy Page are accused of copying when they wrote Stairway To Heaven.

 The singer and guitarist Page are facing a civil trial over claims that the opening guitar riff of their classic 1971 song was “lifted” from an instrumental track called Taurus by the US group Spirit.